xavierdhjr/msu-cse491-2013/hw3.rst

 **This homework assignment is not yet complete, but you can go ahead and start to work on it.**

+See :doc:`day10` for HW 3.1, and :doc:`day12` for HW 3.3 and 3.4.
+Also
+see :doc:`day11` for collaboration instructions.

 ---

 1. In your latest cse491-drinkz, reimplement the data structures to be more